Getting started with BlackSheep¶

 # --> Hello, Charlie, Lisa, Snoopy!

-Every handler can have many input parameters from different sources: request headers, cookies, query, route, request body, configured application services.
-These are treated in more details in the dedicated page about Binders.
+Every handler can have many input parameters from different sources: request headers, cookies, query, route, request body, and configured application services.
+These are treated in more detail in the dedicated page about Binders.

 Accessing the request object¶